ethan-campbell/WASSAIL/README.md

 ## Attribution
-This code is freely available for reuse as described in the MIT License included in this repository.
-If using this code and/or model data in an academic publication, we encourage you to provide the following citations, as appropriate:
+This code is freely available for reuse as described in the MIT License included in the repository.
+If using the code and/or model data in an academic publication, we encourage you to provide the following citations, as appropriate:
 * **Preprint**: Campbell, E.C., Riser, S.C., Webster, M.A.
 (2026).
 Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice. _EGUsphere_ [preprint]. doi:TBD
 * **Code archive**: Campbell, E.C.
 (2026, April 10).
 WASSAIL model and analysis code, v1.0.
 Zenodo. doi:TBD
 * **Model output (snow reconstruction) archive**: Campbell, E.C., Riser, S.C., Webster, M.A.
 (2026, April 10).
 University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model, v1.0.0 (2003-2025).
 Zenodo. doi:TBD